antonioaguilar/notes/golang/Readme.md

 ## Configure Go to use HTTP proxy

-Go programs understand environment variables `http_proxy` and `no_proxy`, but that's not enough because go get uses source control managers for retrieving code.
+Go programs understand environment variables `http_proxy` and `no_proxy`, but that's not enough because `go get` uses source control managers for retrieving code.
 So you have to set HTTP proxy settings for `git`:

 ```
 git config --global http.proxy http://proxy.mycompany:80
 ```
-Then, define the `http_proxy` in `.bashrc` for Go programs to pick up the setting.

 You can set these environment variables in your `bash_profile` or `.bashrc`, but if you want to limit their usage to go, you can run it like this:

 ```
 http_proxy=http://proxy.mycompany:80 go get code.google.com/p/go.crypto/bcrypt